Lichang-Chen/InstructZero/README.md

 If you have any questions, feel free to email Lichang Chen and Jiuhai Chen. (bobchen, jchen169 AT umd.edu)

+## About
+We propose a new kind of Alignment!
+The optimization process in our method is like aligning human with LLMs.
+(Compared to ours, instruction finetuning is more like aligning LLMs with human.)
+It is also the first framework to optimize the bad prompts for ChatGPT and finally obtain good prompts.

-## Abstract
+## Background

-Large language models~(LLMs) are instruction followers, but it can be challenging to find the best instruction for different situations, especially for black-box LLMs on which backpropagation is forbidden.
+LLMs are instruction followers, but it can be challenging to find the best instruction for different situations, especially for black-box LLMs on which backpropagation is forbidden.
 Instead of directly optimizing the discrete instruction, we optimize a low-dimensional soft prompt applied to an open-source LLM to generate the instruction for the black-box LLM.
-On each iteration of the proposed method, which we call InstructZero, a soft prompt is converted into an instruction using the open-source LLM, which is then submitted to the black-box LLM for zero-shot evaluation, and the performance is sent to Bayesian optimization to produce new soft prompts improving the zero-shot performance.
-We evaluate InstructZero on different combinations of open-source LLMs and APIs including Vicuna and ChatGPT.
-Our results show that InstructZero outperforms SOTA auto-instruction methods across a variety of downstream tasks.
 <br>
 <br>